rciam/simplesamlphp-module-themevanilla/README.md

 By default, the logo has height 60px.
 See below how you can modify it.

+### Header logo link

+You can customise the url of the link of the logo in the header by changing the `logo_link_url` definition in `dictionaries/default.definition.json` file.

 ### Footer
 If you want to make any changes in the footer you need to modify the template `footer.php` that is placed in: `themevanilla/themes/ssp/default/includes/`.